Capscience/project-manager/README.md

 - view statistics for different time ranges (matplotlib?)
 - maybe export saved times in csv or some other format
 - create tasks for stuff done often, for example "small task" that always saves 30 minutes done
+- start phonecall task, and specify client etc after the call has ended

 ## Implementation